mflx/academic-kickstart-alt/content/post/TestingBusinessIdeas.md

 ---
-title: Book: Testing Business Ideas
+title: Testing Business Ideas (Book)
 summary: Review of the new book by Strategyzer / Alex Osterwalder
 date: "2020-02-05T00:00:00Z"